openshift-service-mesh/federation/docs/enhancements/1-crds-and-controllers.md

 We need the following CRDs:
 1. `MeshFederation` - cluster-scoped resource that includes general federation config, i.e. local settings, remote addresses and identities.
-2. `FederatedServicePolicy` - specifies rules for exporting and importing services; parent for export-related Istio resources, i.e. `Gateway`, `DestinationRule`, etc.; must be created by the mesh admin.
+2. `FederationServiceRules` - specifies rules for exporting and importing services; parent for export-related Istio resources, i.e. `Gateway`, `DestinationRule`, etc.; must be created by the mesh admin.
 3. `ImportedService` - represents an imported service; parent for import-related Istio resources, i.e. `ServiceEntry`, `WorkloadEntry`, etc.; managed only by the controller; should not be touch by users.

 All resources will contain [standard conditions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) in their status.